eagle840/katacoda-labs/jekyll/step2.md

 The additional ruby gem is 'minina', which we'll take a look at a little further down.

+The new site we've created is a scaffold, and you'll see that there is no _site folder in here and we need to create our new site with the build command:

+`jekyll build`{{execute}}

+`tree ~/my_blog`{{execute}}

-We'll open a new terminal window and get jekyll serve running On the top of the terminal, next to 'terminal' click on the + sign and 'open new terminal' and start up the jekyll serve
+We'll open a new terminal window and get jekyll serve running to view the site.

+On the top of the terminal, next to 'terminal' click on the + sign and 'open new terminal' and start up the jekyll serve